Success is Planted in the Off-Season

 Off-season 101

-That said, coaches and sports psychologists agree that first taking a short but complete break from training is critical.
+That said, coaches and sports psychologists agree that first taking a short but complete break from training is essential.
+This enables us to truly recover, as well as take a critical step back from our craft.
+"Absence", as they say, "makes the heart grow fonder".[4]

 After our break (and do take one, homies), we want to start planting the seeds for our in-season success.
 This is where most actors drop the ball, so approaching our off-season with intention and focus can give us a real edge.

 There are several strategies we can employ to get ourselves match fit.
-As our off-seasons tend to end unexpectedly (hello last-minute audition or role!), being in peak form is key.
-As Miguel de Cervantes said, "To be prepared is half the victory".
+As our off-seasons tend to end unexpectedly (hello, last-minute audition or role!), being in peak form is key.
+As Miguel de Cervantes said, "To be prepared is half the victory".[5]

-- Reevaluate goals.
-We're talking both the Ambitious-Ass variety (to keep us fired up) and the process and/or performance (to cultivate our self-efficacy).
+- Re-evaluate goals.
+We're talking both the Ambitious-Ass variety (to keep us fired up) and the process and / or performance (to cultivate our self-efficacy).
 Off-season is the perfect time to check our goals are still meaningful or make amendments if needed.

 - Train smart.
 This is where The Actor's Training Menu comes into play, ensuring the 5 Pillars of Actor Training are being maintained and developed consistently.
 We want to prioritise precision and intensity when working on these skill sets.
 Quality over quantity.